roma-glushko/roma-glushko.github.io/content/blog/heap/index.md

 - device interruption handling like pressing a key on the keyboard triggers a specific interruption handler that rads a key value and send it to the OS.
 There is an interruption latency associated with this process and interruptions from some devices we wish to be processed as soon as possible
 - the heap can be used during searching for <a target="_blank" rel="noopener nofollow" href="/blog/k-nearest-neighbors/">K-Nearest Neighbors</a>

+Broadly speaking, the heap may be used everywhere where we need to keep track of the list of min or max elements which may be changed during the runtime.

 ## heapq

 Thankfully, it's not required to implement the heap yourself everytime you need it.
 Python provides a library called <a target="_blank" rel="noopener nofollow" href="https://docs.python.org/3/library/heapq.html">heapq</a> which is a set of functions that operates on the "heapified" array preserving the min heap property.

+TODO: add usage

 ## Practice

 - <a target="_blank" rel="noopener" href="https://leetcode.com/problems/last-stone-weight/">[Leetcode] 1046.
 Last Stone Weight</a>
+TODO: add 2 more tasks

+## Conclusions

+TBU

 ## References